 - Anyone else where TSP have your consent to do so or as required by law

-Your personal data may be transferred outside the UK and the European Economic Area but only to countries, such as the USA, which have adequate protections for personal data under applicable laws.
+Your personal data may be transferred outside the UK and the European Economic Area but only to countries which have adequate protections for personal data under applicable laws.

 CRITERIA USED TO DETERMINE RETENTION PERIODS